A quick reference guide to Understanding the MARS Biosecurity Status Document (BSD) is now available: Quick Reference Guide: Understanding the BSD.

 © Commonwealth of Australia 2017

 The Biosecurity Clearance of Vessels and MARS interactive learning tool (the tool) is protected by copyright.
 You may download and use the tool and its contents for personal non-commercial use or use within your organisation but you may not otherwise copy or change the tool or its contents.
 You must not alter or remove any copyright statement or logo included on, or in connection with, the tool.
-Requests for further authorisation should be directed to the Assistant Secretary, Compliance, Department of Agriculture, Water and the Environment, email MARS.
+Requests for further authorisation should be directed to the Assistant Secretary, Compliance, Department of Agriculture, Fisheries and Forestry, email MARS.